Join the committee

 Each committee role comes with it’s own responsibilities and expectations, as set out in the club’s constitution.

-However to give you an idea of what’s involved, here’s some more info about how the committee for 2018/19 was structured and run:
+However to give you an idea of what’s involved, here’s some more info about how the committee is structured and run:

 Committee members meet every couple of months to discuss what’s been going on and to take decisions on what’s coming up.
 This can be everything from the appointment of team captains, to organising events and socials.

-Where training is essential for the club’s goals, such as first aid, safeguarding, or coaching, the club can support the costs of committee members reaching the requirements.
+Where training is needed for the club’s goals – such as first aid, safeguarding, or coaching – and where funds permit, the club can support the costs of committee members reaching the requirements.

 The committee keep in touch via a private message group, with occasional emails.
 We also have access to shared cloud storage for important files and collaboration.